-The valves in your veins can become damaged from prolonged sitting and standing.
+In Chronic Venous Insufficiency the valves in your veins can become damaged from prolonged sitting and standing.
 If they don't work as well as they should, your blood circulation suffers, and pooling blood leads to swelling.
 As well as the swelling, you may see flakey, itchy skin, and ulcers.
 Early diagnosis leads to better outcomes.
 Treatment usually involves changes in how you treat your feet:

 - Good skin hygiene - to avoid infections.

 - Antibiotics - to treat current skin infections.

 - Compression stockings - to discourage blood from pooling.

 - Elevation - gravity-assisted drainage.